Kumari Kandam: Submerged lands in ancient literature

 Other medieval writers, such as Ilampuranar and Perasiriyar, also make stray references to the loss of antediluvian lands to the south of Kanyakumari, in their commentaries on ancient texts like Tolkappiyam.
 Another legend about the loss of Pandyan territory to the sea is found in scattered verses of Purananuru (dated between 1st century BCE and 5th century CE) and Kaliththokai (6th–7th century CE).
 According to this account, the Pandyan king compensated the loss of his land by seizing an equivalent amount of land from the neighboring kingdoms of Cheras and Cholas.

 There are also several other ancient accounts of non-Pandyan land lost to the sea.
 Many Tamil Hindu shrines have legendary accounts of surviving the floods mentioned in Hindu mythology.
 These include the prominent temples of Kanyakumari, Kanchipuram, Kumbakonam, Madurai, Sirkazhi and Tiruvottiyur.
-There are also legends of temples submerged under the sea, such as the Seven Pagodas of Mahabalipuram, the remains of which were discovered after the 2004 Indian Ocean earthquake and tsunami.The Puranas place the beginning of the most popular Hindu flood myth – the legend of Manu – in South India.
+There are also legends of temples submerged under the sea, such as the Seven Pagodas of Mahabalipuram, the remains of which were discovered after the 2004 Indian Ocean earthquake and tsunami.
+The Puranas place the beginning of the most popular Hindu flood myth – the legend of Manu – in South India.
 The Sanskrit-language Bhagavata Purana (dated 500 BCE–1000 CE) describes its protagonist Manu (aka Satyavrata) as the Lord of Dravida (South India).
 The Matsya Purana (dated 250–500 CE) also begins with Manu practicing tapas on Mount Malaya of South India.
-Manimeghalai (dated around 6th century CE) mentions that the ancient Chola port city of Kaverippumpattinam (present-day Puhar) was destroyed by a flood.
+Manimeghalai (dated around 6th century CE) mentions that the ancient Chola port city of Kaverippumpattinam (present-day Poompuhar) was destroyed by a flood.
 It states that this flood was sent by the Hindu deity Indra, because the king forgot to celebrate a festival dedicated to him.

 None of these ancient texts or their medieval commentaries use the name "Kumari Kandam" or "Kumari Nadu" for the land purportedly lost to the sea.
 They do not state that the land lost by the sea was a whole continent located to the south of Kanyakumari.
 Nor do they link the loss of this land to the history of Tamil people as a community.